Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Introduction

 These limitations allude to the core motivation of using modern data-driven techniques to address the effects of model mismatch: learn and adapt to the uncertainties with minimal structural assumptions, and learn the correct magnitude of the robustness bounds.
-Extensive recent research has in fact empirically proved the validity of data-driven control methods for this purpose.
-Many of these works use neural networks to learn the mismatch terms \cite{taylor2019clflearning, taylor2020cbf, westenbroek2020learning, choi2020reinforcement}.
-Although these approaches are demonstrated to be practical and effective, it is often difficult to verify the accuracy of the neural network predictions.

-Other works, like this work, use non-parametric regression methods, most notably Gaussian Process (GP) regression, that provide a probabilistic guarantee of the prediction quality under mild assumptions.
-However, many of these works make the important simplifying assumption that the uncertainty in the system dynamics is not affected by actuation \cite{berkenkamp2016lyapunov, berkenkamp2017saferl, fisac2018general, umlauft2018clf, fan2019balsa, cheng2020safe, cohen2021safe}.
-In contrast, for many controlled systems, uncertain input effects, or actuation uncertainty, is very common.
-For instance, uncertainty in the inertia matrix of a mechanical system directly induces uncertain input effects.

-Recent work in \cite{GPCLFSOCP, castaneda2021pointwise, taylor2020towards, greeff2021learning, dhiman2021control, brunke2022barrier} has sought to overcome this limitation.
-However, most of these methods require access to high-coverage data that completely characterize the dynamics of the system.
-Usually, collecting this data would require exciting the system in many control directions, which might compromise safety in real-world experiments.
-From our perspective, guaranteeing safety for uncertain systems by using only data that can be safely collected remains an open problem.
+For this purpose, recent research has extensively employed neural networks to learn the mismatch terms \cite{taylor2019clflearning, taylor2020cbf, westenbroek2020learning, choi2020reinforcement}.
+While these approaches have been shown to be practical and effective, addressing the potential errors in neural network predictions remains challenging.
+Other works, like this work, use non-parametric regression methods, most notably Gaussian Process (GP) regression, that provide a probabilistic guarantee of the prediction quality under mild assumptions \cite{berkenkamp2016lyapunov, berkenkamp2017saferl, fisac2018general, umlauft2018clf, fan2019balsa, cheng2020safe, cohen2021safe, taylor2020towards, greeff2021learning, dhiman2021control, brunke2022barrier}.
+However, collecting the data for the regression would require exciting the system in many control directions, which might compromise safety.
+Guaranteeing safety for uncertain systems by using only data that can be safely collected remains an open problem.

+Finally, it is also worth mentioning existing works on different but related problems.
+While learning-based approaches have emerged as an effective paradigm for designing CBFs for uncertain systems \cite{dawson2022safe, qin2022sablas, jagtap2020control, lindemann2021learning, jin2020neural, nejati2023data}, it should be noted that the implementation of the CBF-based safety constraint still requires the knowledge of the system dynamics \cite{dawson2022safe}, unless the learned filter is completely model-free \cite{qin2022sablas, lavanakul2024safety}.
+The problem we focus on is the realization of safety filters for uncertain systems, not the design of CBFs; thus, our work is complementary to the line of work on data-driven CBF design (see Remark \ref{remark:learning-based-cbf} for more details).
+CBF-based methods have also been proposed to address stochastic systems \cite{clark2021control, so2023almost, cosner2024bounding} or systems with distributional uncertainty \cite{mestres2023feasibility}.
+Although these lines of work involve probabilistic analysis similar to ours, we focus on a problem set up under deterministic dynamics.